Skip to article frontmatterSkip to article content

 Gradient-free optimization

-• We saw that approximating the gradient by finite differences costs O(D)O(D) evaluations of the potential, where DD is the dimensionality of the system.
+In other cases, the gradient exists and we could try directly approximating it using finite differences.
+However, this fails in high dimensions because approximating a DD-dimensional gradient by finite differences costs O(D)O(D) evaluations of the potential, where DD is the dimensionality of the system.
 If the potential is expensive to evaluate, this can be prohibitive.

-• Monte Carlo methods can be used to optimize a potential without computing its gradient.
-They exploit local information about the potential to guide the search, yet do not require the gradient.
+Monte Carlo methods can be used to optimize a potential without computing its gradient.
+This can be useful either when the gradient does not exist, or it is very expensive to compute.
+Like gradient methods, they exploit small perturbations to find local information about the potential to guide the search.

 class MetropolisMonteCarlo: